dieterich-lab/rna_protein_xlnet/README.md

 ### 6) Interpretation

-As a last step, you certainly want to get intepretations for your predictions.
+As a last step, you can generate intepretations for your predictions.
 To do so, you can use `interpret` mode:

 ```bash
 python xlnet.py interpret --configfile exampleconfigs/predict_interpret.yaml